Study in UK

 There are many reasons why Indian students face scams and fraudulent circumstances.
 MBBS abroad is definitely not a scam, but the process includes various hidden risks that can be fatal and reasons for losses.
 The factors contributing to medical students being misled or duped when planning to study MBBS abroad in 2026 include the following:

-It is important for Indian students to get admission in an NMC-approved medical college in India.
+Indian students need to get admission to an approved medical college abroad.

-NMC mandates Indian students to qualify for the FMGE/NEXT exam to be medical practitioners in India.
-The requirements for the licensing exam are stated by NMC for MBBS graduates.
+NMC mandates that Indian students qualify for the FMGE exam to be medical practitioners in India.
+The requirements for the licensing exam are stated by the NMC for MBBS graduates.

-However, without the complete awareness of the NMC rules, many students are not eligible for the FMGE/NEXT exam due to non-compliance.
+However, without complete awareness of the NMC rules, many students are not eligible for the FMGE exam due to non-compliance.

 Often, fraud agents mislead Indian students and convince them to take admission into unrecognised medical colleges abroad.